apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ### Testing Strategy

 The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
-At the moment, the total number of jobs stands at approximately `506` distinct scenarios.
+At the moment, the total number of jobs stands at approximately `507` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.

 ## WebAuthN via QR Codes

 CAS can be configured to support FIDO2 WebAuthn authentication using QR codes.
-Once enabled, [this feature](../mfa/FIDO2-WebAuthn-Authentication-QRCode.html) allows users to authenticate using a FIDO2-enabled secondary device by scanning a QR code presented by CAS.
+Once enabled, [this feature](../mfa/FIDO2-WebAuthn-Authentication-QRCode.html) allows users to authenticate using a secondary FIDO2-enabled secondary device by scanning a QR code presented by CAS.

 ## Passwordless Authentication Selection

-[Passwordless Authentication](../authentication/Passwordless-Authentication.html) at the direction of the account store can now be instructed to allow the user to select from a menu of available authentication options.
+[Passwordless Authentication](../authentication/Passwordless-Authentication-UserSelectionMenu.html) at the direction of the account store can now be instructed to allow the user to select from a menu of available authentication options.

 ## Other Stuff